mackay218/message_board/README.md

-# message_board

-# Code Challenge 5

-Welcome to Code Challenge 5!
-In this challenge, you are going to build a full stack application.
-The whole thing.
-The application you are going to build is a message board.

-Just relax and show us what you know!

 ## Message Board Application

-The message board application you are going to build has the following requirements:
+this is a simple message board application to practice the use of AngularJS and PostgreSQL

 * Read **ALL** instructions before you start
 * MUST use Angular and PostgreSQL